acgetchell/CDT-plusplus/README.md

 brew install cgal
 ~~~

-Homebrew/Linuxbrew [have been merged] and no longer support options, so the [CGAL] package dependency on QT fails.
-As of now, you have to manually install QT to get the (forthcoming) visualizations to work.
+Homebrew/Linuxbrew [have been merged] and no longer support options, so the [CGAL] package dependency
+on [Qt] fails.
+As of now, you have to manually install [CGAL]+[Qt] to get the (forthcoming)
+visualizations to work.

 Finally, you can install conan: